 Know how to help.
 If a friend tells you that he or she has been sexually assaulted, listen and urge your friend to call police or speak with a professional, such as a confidential counselor at SMU Counseling Services; 214-768-2277.
 Remember that sexual assault can happen to anyone and that sexual assault is not the victim’s fault.

 Respect others’ limits.
 Communicate your expectations on physical contact, and obtain consent before engaging in any form of sexual activity.
 Recognize that a person has the right to change his or her mind, and don’t use force, coercion or threats.
-SMU’s Title IX Sexual Harassment Policy and the federal law Title IX prohibit sexual harassment, including sexual assault.
-Sexual assault also is a crime punishable by imprisonment from two to 20 years plus a fine up to $10,000.
-Sexual harassment will not be tolerated at SMU.
+In addition to violating SMU policy and federal law, sexual assault is a crime punishable under Texas law by imprisonment from two to 20 years plus a fine up to $10,000.
+A person convicted of sexual assault must register as a sex offender for the remainder of his or her life – www.statutes.legis.state.tx.us/Docs/PE/htm/PE.22.htm#22.011.

 Alcohol use is no excuse.
 The use of alcohol or drugs does not justify or excuse behavior that constitutes sexual harassment.